Girish-Krishnan/ece140-attendance-tracking/README.md

-# ECE 140 Attendance Tracking
+# Lecture Attendance Tracking WebApp

 This repository contains a small FastAPI application that records lecture attendance.
 Students enter their name and PID, take a webcam photo, and the data is logged locally.